Embracing M-Commerce as a Key Pillar of Your Customer Experience Strategy

 When customers must re-enter their shipping and billing information during checkout, it can be cumbersome and frustrating.
 In fact, a primary reason for cart abandonment is lengthy, complicated checkout processes.

 To ensure a speedy transaction process, many organizations are implementing one-touch payments for m-commerce.
 This could mean allowing customers to securely store their payment information within an organization's mobile app or integrating with their smartphone's digital wallet so they can make purchases without manually typing in their information.
 Other solutions to reduce cart abandonment include guest checkout options and auto-fill forms for shipping information.

 M-commerce can give organizations a wealth of valuable customer data and insights into buying patterns.
 These data insights can be used to deliver personalized offers, promotions and push notifications in the moments that matter.

 For example, we helped Schnucks, one of the largest Midwestern grocery chains, create more personalized shopping experiences for their customers by delivering relevant content, products and savings based on buying behavior and history via its mobile app.
 The app also allows customers to scan QR codes in-store to search for additional promotions and light up the electronic shelf label (ESL) of the item they are shopping for.

-Another example is Audacy.
-We helped Audacy transform their legacy streaming platform into a robust, data-centric technology platform that leverages artificial intelligence (AI) and machine learning (ML) to deliver rich, hyper-personalized experiences for listeners.
+Another example involved a popular internet radio platform.
+We helped the client transform its legacy streaming platform into a robust, data-centric technology platform that leverages artificial intelligence (AI) and machine learning (ML) to deliver rich, hyper-personalized experiences for listeners.

 By leveraging m-commerce data, organizations can create tailored m-commerce experiences that set their brand apart from the rest.